cherry-design-system/documentation/README.md

 # Documentation Website

-This documentation website is built with Nextify.
+This website is built with Nextify.
 For full documentation, visit https://www.nextify.me.

 ## Community